copperwater/xNetHack/doc/xnh-changelog-6.0.md

   (It still blocks 1/3 of intra-level teleports, as in vanilla.)
 - Paper and straw golems (in addition to wood and leather golems) will rot and instantly die when hit with a decay attack.
+- A wished-for thiefstone will be keyed to the spot the player is currently standing on.

 ### Interface changes